Generalized Rescaled Polya urn and its statistical applications: Abstract

 \section{Abstract}

-{We introduce the Generalized Rescaled P\'olya (GRP) urn, that provides three different generative models for a chi-squared test of goodness of fit for the long-term probabilities of clusterized data, with independence between clusters and correlation, due to a reinforcement mechanism, inside each cluster.
-We apply the proposed test to a ``big'' dataset of Twitter posts about COVID-19 pandemic: in a few words, for a classical $\chi^2$ test the data result strongly significant for the rejection of the null hypothesis (the daily sentiment rate remains constant), but, taking into account the correlation among data, the introduced test leads to a different conclusion.
-Beside the statistical application, we point out that the GRP urn is a simple variant of the standard Eggenberger-P\'olya urn, that, with suitable choices of the parameters, shows ``local'' reinforcement, almost sure convergence of the empirical mean to a deterministic limit and different asymptotic behaviours of the predictive mean. \ where $W_{0}$ has distribution $\chi^2(k-1)=\Gamma\big(\frac{k-1}{2},\frac{1}{2})$ and, consequently, $W_{*}$ has distribution $\Gamma\big(\frac{k-1}{2}, \frac{1}{2\lambda}\big)$. \end{theorem}
+{We introduce the Generalized Rescaled P\'olya (GRP) urn, that provides a generative model for a chi-squared test of goodness of fit for the long-term probabilities of clustered data, with independence between clusters and correlation, due to a reinforcement mechanism, inside each cluster.
+We apply the proposed test to a data set of Twitter posts about COVID-19 pandemic: in a few words, for a classical chi-squared test the data result strongly significant for the rejection of the null hypothesis (the daily long-run sentiment rate remains constant), but, taking into account the correlation among data, the introduced test leads to a different conclusion.
+Beside the statistical application, we point out that the GRP urn is a simple variant of the standard Eggenberger-P\'olya urn, that, with suitable choices of the parameters, shows ``local'' reinforcement, almost sure convergence of the empirical mean to a deterministic limit and different asymptotic behaviours of the predictive mean.
+Moreover, the study of this model provides the opportunity to analyze stochastic approximation dynamics, that are unusual in the related literature. \ where $W_{0}$ has distribution $\chi^2(k-1)=\Gamma\big(\frac{k-1}{2},\frac{1}{2})$ and, consequently, $W_{*}$ has distribution $\Gamma\big(\frac{k-1}{2}, \frac{1}{2\lambda}\big)$. \end{theorem}

 We note that $\lambda$ is a constant greater than $1$ in case a); while, in case b), it is a strictly positive quantity.
 Moreover, in case b), we have $0<(\epsilon-\delta)<\epsilon/2<1/2$ and so $(1-2e)=2(\epsilon-\delta)\in (0,1)$.
 As a consequence, we have $N^{1-2e}\lambda>1$ for $N$ large enough. \\